 - You can only hold a limited number of remote raid passes at a time

 - Once you’ve purchased one, you can participate in any raids that appear on your nearby screen remotely

 - Twenty trainers can participate in the same raid battle

 - Raids performed remotely still count towards research tasks and achievement medals

-If you’d like to learn more, we’ve been keeping a rolling list of every single Pokémon Go update that you can read to learn about all of the recent changes to the game.
+If you’d like to learn more, we’ve got a list of every single ‘mon in our Pokédex so that you can see all the available creatures.